-Discuss concerns with Designated /Named Safeguarding Lead
+The Designated/Named Safeguarding Lead will:

-The Safeguarding Lead will consider further actions required, including consultation with MASH (number below).
-Concerns and discussions, decisions and reasons for decisions should be recorded in writing by agency/organisation.
+- consider further actions required, including consultation with MASH (number below) - record in writing the discussions, decisions and reasons for decisions.

-In exceptional circumstances or in the absence of a Safeguarding Lead the individual may contact MASH directly.
+In exceptional circumstances or in the absence of a Safeguarding Lead you may contact MASH directly.